dineshgowda24/blog/content/posts/supercharging-gcp-navigation-with-alfred/index.md

 ### Incidents Response

 It's late at night, and I'm oncall[^5].
 An alert indicates that the SQL instance CPU is spiking or a Pub/Sub subscription ACK is lagging.
 I need to check GCP right away.
-Instead of opening multiple tabs and clicking through the console, I can type `gcp compute instance` or `gcp pubsub` and jump right in.
+Instead of opening multiple tabs and clicking through the console, I can type `gcp sql instances` or `gcp pubsub` and jump right in.

 ### Everyday Tasks